lava-nc/lava-dl/README.md

 Required test coverage of 45.0% reached.
 Total coverage: 46.99%
 ======================= 86 passed, 3 warnings in 46.56s ========================
 ```

+**Note:** If you see errors regarding `*.np` files or errors similar to "ValueError: Cannot load file containing pickled data when allow_pickle=False" please ensure git-lfs is installed.
+If you installed git-lfs after cloning the repository please fetch and pull, `git lfs fetch --all; git lfs pull` and try the tests again.

 ### [Alternative] Installing Lava via Conda
 If you use the Conda package manager, you can simply install the Lava package